Martchus/openQA-helper/README.md

 # openQA helper
 Scripts and (a little bit) documentation to ease openQA development.

-Note that this aims to get a development setup where everything is started as your regular user.
+Note that this aims to get a development setup where everything is cloned and started as your regular user.
 The openQA packages are only installed to pull runtime dependencies.

 ## Setup guide